berachele/portfolio_berachele/README.md

-# portfolio_berachele
+# Rachele Edwards Professional Portfolio
-My Professional Portfolio using React App
+Learn all about me as I demonstrate my frontend skills creating my own Portfolio using React.